 The Kyowa Kirin Group provides a variety of training programs, including group training and e-learning, on topics such as codes of conduct, anti-bribery and anti-corruption, personal information protection, compliance standards specific to the pharmaceutical industry, human rights, and anti-harassment.
 These courses are mandatory for all directors and employees, or assigned according to rank or duties.

-Each region of the Kyowa Kirin Group designates a compliance promotion period each year to provide an opportunity to reaffirm the importance of compliance.
-In Japan, various programs were held in 2020, including the dissemination of a message from the Representative Director and Executive Vice President, training for executives, and group training for executives and employees.
+Each region of the Kyowa Kirin Group designates a compliance week or month each year to provide an opportunity to reaffirm the importance of compliance.
+In Japan, various programs were held in 2021, including the dissemination of a message from the Representative Director and Executive Vice President, training for executives, and group training for executives and employees.

 All executives and employees of the Group regularly attend training to ensure that the Code of Conduct is well understood.
-The target audience for this training program includes contract employees and temporary employees.
-When the Code of Conduct was revised in 2020, training was provided to executives and employees.
-In Japan, e-learning was conducted, and 4,638 people took the course.
-Training is also conducted for overseas subsidiaries outside Japan to familiarize them with the Code of Conduct in the same manner according to local conditions.
+In 2021, 6,631 executives, employees, contract employees and temporary employees in Japan and overseas took the training related to the Code of Conduct.
 Also, global e-learning was conducted in the areas of anti-bribery and anti-corruption.
 The details of the training are designed to provide participants with a variety of knowledge about corruption, including bribery and commercial bribery.
-As of the end of 2020, 6,154 executives and employees in Japan and overseas took the course.
-Refer to the following for other major compliance trainings conducted during 2020.
+As of the end of 2021, 6,193 executives and employees in Japan and overseas took the course.
+Refer to the following for other major compliance trainings conducted during 2021.

 You can see this table by scrolling horizontally.